-JT highlights certain errors in Frontier Economics comparators, citing Isle of Man, TI San Marino, LIME Cayman Islands and BT prices different to those in the report.
-The JCRA has not sought to correct the errors.
+JT highlighted certain errors in Frontier Economics comparators, citing Isle of Man, TI San Marino, LIME Cayman Islands and BT prices different to those in the report.
+The benchmarking has been used to ensure that Channel Island retail price is not out of line with benchmarked countries.

 The key basis for the recommended level of control did not ultimately rely on these comparator jurisdictions.
 Frontier Economics in fact noted in its report that the sample they were able to assemble is relatively small due to the lack of data availability and this aspect of their analysis should therefore be treated with caution.
 For this reason the assessment looked in greater detail at what was considered the strongest comparator in the Guernsey market given the similarities between that jurisdiction and Jersey.
-It notes that both in an international benchmarking and in a direct comparison with JT, Sure's basket of retail line and calls compares well and concludes that it is therefore reasonable to establish whether there are sound reasons for difference in what consumers in Jersey are paying compared to those in Jersey.
+It notes that both in an international benchmarking and in a direct comparison with JT, Sure's basket of retail line and calls compares well and concludes that it is therefore reasonable to establish whether there are sound reasons for differences in what consumers in Jersey are paying compared to those in Jersey.